curlpipe/ox/tasks.todo.md

   - [ ] Read output from cargo's JSON
   - [ ] Display issues in the command line
   - [ ] highlight different colors for errors and warnings
+  - [ ] Add support for Pylint readings

 0.3.1 (IDE level features #2)
 - [ ] Auto brackets